Glossary

 NAT

-Network Address Translation (NAT) is a networking method that enables multiple devices on a local network to access the internet using a single public IP address.
+Network Address Translation (NAT) is a networking method that enables multiple devices on a local network to access the Internet using a single public IP address.
 Initially developed to address the shortage of IPv4 addresses, NAT extends IPv4 address availability by mapping numerous private IP addresses to one public IP.
-In this process, a router assigns a public IP to outbound traffic from private IPs within the network and routes this traffic to the internet.
+In this process, a router assigns a public IP to outbound traffic from private IPs within the network and routes this traffic to the Internet.
 Responses are then redirected to the correct local device.
-NAT conserves IP addresses and enhances security by obscuring internal network structures from the external internet, aiding in the mitigation of cyber threats such as DDoS attacks.
-However, NAT can complicate inbound connections, posing challenges for services that require direct internet connectivity, particularly in commercial and mobile networks.
+NAT conserves IP addresses and enhances security by obscuring internal network structures from the external Internet, aiding in the mitigation of cyber threats such as DDoS attacks.
+However, NAT can complicate inbound connections, posing challenges for services that require direct Internet connectivity, particularly in commercial and mobile networks.

 RTC